 About Jim Braswell

 My name is Jim Braswell.
-I am a life-long resident of Missouri and my wife Karen and I currently reside in rural Cass County, outside of Drexel, Missouri (the Show-Me State).
+I am a life-long resident of Missouri, currently residing at the Lake of the Ozarks in rural Morgan County, outside of Laurie, Missouri (the Show-Me State).
 I attended the University of Missouri-Kansas City, where I obtained a B.S. in Biology.
 For 31+ years, I worked for a major pharmaceutical company.
 I retired on February 01, 2007 and am now focusing on nature photography full-time.

 Although I photograph scenics, my main interest is wildlife.
 Through my images, I strive to convey the complex daily lives of the subjects I photograph.
 Whenever I photograph, it is always my intent to capture the actions and behaviors of my subjects.
 My objective is to educate others about the wildlife that surrounds us, including their behaviors, feeding habits, raising of young, and how they coexist in our complex world today.

 Since 2007, I have become very active in photographing local wildlife from a kayak (which I've nicknamed "Rubber Duckie").
 The kayak allows me to get closer to wildlife, and allows me to enter the world of aquatic mammals and birds at their level, seeing things from their perspective.
 I currently have several beaver families that I monitor and photograph on a regular basis.
 And during the spring and winter bird migrations, I get unusually close to various waterfowl.
 Seeing things from the kayak level is a whole new adventure!

 I have been a member of the Great Plains Nature Photographers (GPNP) and currently a member of the North American Nature Photographers Association (NANPA).
 I am also a Master Gardener Emeritus with the Greater Kansas City Master Gardener organization, and am an active member of the Lake Bloomers Garden Club.